acoupi/acoupi/docs/reference/index.md

     They are individual elements (i.e., Python classes) designed to perform specific actions based on the configurations of a user.
     Their inputs and outputs follow the structure of the data.

+- [Devices](devices.md): Device-specific helpers and runtime measurements.
+    This includes utilities for working with device/sensors and collecting diagnostic metrics from them.

 - [Task](tasks.md): Integrate a sequence of one or more components executed in a specific flow.

 - [Programs](programs.md): Illustrate the complete set of tasks, components, and data schema.